fictive-kin/openrecipes/README.md

 We're gonna be using [the wiki](https://github.com/fictivekin/openrecipes/wiki) to help organize this effort.
 Right now, there are two simple ways to help:

 1. Add a [publisher](https://github.com/fictivekin/openrecipes/wiki/Publishers).
 We wanna have the most complete list of recipe publishers.
 This is the easiest way to contribute.
 Please also add [an issue](https://github.com/fictivekin/openrecipes/issues) and tag it `publisher`.
+If you don't have a github account you can also email us suggestions at openrecipes@fictivekin.com
 2. Claim a publisher.

 Claiming a publisher means you are taking responsibility for writing a simple parser for the recipes from this particular publisher.
 Our tech ([see below](#the-tech)) will store this in an object type based on the [schema.org Recipe format](http://schema.org/Recipe), and can convert it into other formats for easy storage and discovery.